Spain's Rajoy balks at making deeper reforms

 His plunging approval rating at home is holding him back as unemployment soars to 27 percent.
 Sources within the government say he has also reached the view that deeper reforms at home will win him few points in negotiations with European partners.

-He defended his policies before Parliament on Wednesday, saying he had chased off the spectre of an international rescue for Spain and that he would continue making tough reforms to modernize the economy.
+He defended his policies before Parliament on Wednesday, saying he had chased off the specter of an international rescue for Spain and that he would continue making tough reforms to modernize the economy.

 But he did not discuss details.
 Critics say the new reform package his cabinet agreed on two weeks ago puts off tough decisions on pensions and the cutting of public administration.